Trypanosomiasis

 - Acute disease occurs within the first 30 days.

-- Parasitemia appears around 3 days post-infection, peaks around 2-3 weeks after infection, and wanes by the end of the first month.
+- Parasitemia appears around 3 days post-infection, peaks around 2-3 weeks after infection, and wanes for several weeks after peak parasitemia.

 - Clinical signs may include generalized lymphadenopathy, lethargy, organomegaly (spleen and liver), pallor, and acute myocarditis.